sagefy/sagefy/docs/pages/survey_of_learning_research.md

     - Cites Campbell and Stasser (2006)
 - SE 296-298: The difference between social tools for group learning makes little difference.
     - Cites Suthers, Vatrapu, Medina, Joseph, and Dwyer (2008)
-- SE 298-300: Online discussion are more effective with student moderates rather than instructor moderators.
-    - Cites De Wever, Van Winckel, and Valcke (2006)
-- SE 300: Online group learning needs structure.
-One such structure is structured controversy; where a pro team and con team are formed, and then a synthesis happens at the end.
-    - Cites Johnson and Johnson (1992)
 - SE 281: Cooperative learning under very specific circumstances can improve learning outcomes.
     - Cites Slavin 2011, Johnson Johnson and Smith 2007, Hattie 2009
 - SE 281: Individual learning more often trumps cooperative learning.